jeffgortmaker/pyblp/docs/testing.rst

 Test Organization
 -----------------

-Fixtures, which are defined in ``tests.confest``, configure the testing environment and simulate problems according to a range of specifications.
+Fixtures, which are defined in ``tests.conftest``, configure the testing environment and simulate problems according to a range of specifications.

 Most BLP-specific tests in ``tests.test_blp`` verify properties about results obtained by solving the simulated problems under various parameterizations.
 Examples include: